Prestressed timber structures

 How can we increase the design possibilities of timber structures by adding prestress?

 Timber structures like gridshells and other kinds of complex 3d structures have a potential for increased load capacity or reduced material usage using prestress.
 However, lightweight structures come at a price, often expressed as instability problems.
 By prestressing the structure and creating a permanent state of stresses large enough to overcome fluctuation of stresses due to e.g. live loads, challenges can be overcome.
 In this project, we use prestress as a tool to elaborate on opportunities of timber structures.

 Long-span tensile timber roof structures

-Applying the stress ribbon concept the possibilities of using timber in pure tension in order to span large distances is investigated.
-Currently I supervise two master’s thesis students.
-We are looking into design and analysis methods, applicable load cases and develop construction concepts.
-Previously I supervised a master’s thesis project focusing on the general ideas of the concept, preliminary design and environmental benefits compared to conventional construction methods for large span halls; and the second (Gustavsson and Ingvarsson, 2017) investigated design and analysis methods, applicable load cases and developed construction concepts further.
+Applying the stress ribbon concept, the possibilities of using timber in pure tension to span large distances is investigated.
+Within this project, two master’s thesis projects have been conducted; the first (Hofverberg, 2016) was target towards an investigation of the concept, preliminary design and environmental benefits compared to conventional construction methods for large span halls; and the second (Gustavsson and Ingvarsson, 2017) investigated design and analysis methods, applicable load cases and developed construction concepts further.